Repositioning for success at ETSI NFV#7

 - Discussed high-level scope for 2015 and beyond

-Open elections were held for the NFV ISG Chairman and Vice-Chairman, who recently stepped down from their posts at the previous meeting in May.
+Open elections were held for the NFV ISG Chair and Vice-Chair, who recently stepped down from their posts at the previous meeting in May.

 Outgoing Vice-Chair Uwe Michel stated “When we started the NFV ISG back in 2012, we did not envision such rapid growth and enthusiastic validation.
 I feel fortunate to be able to work with such a strong leadership team, who are truly committed to achieving an industry vision for NFV.”